-The catalogues of the Egyptian collections of the National Museum of Archaeology and of the Calouste Gulbenkian Museum deserve to be highlighted.
-Here you’ll find the images and detailed description of each of the pieces, as well as the texts of their inscriptions.
+The catalogues of the Egyptian collections of the National Museum of Archaeology (out of stock) and of the Calouste Gulbenkian Museum (available in several languages in the museum shop) deserve to be highlighted.
+In the catalogues you’ll find the images and detailed description of each of the pieces, as well as the texts of their inscriptions.
 This was a project rigorously elaborated by the Portuguese egyptologist Luís Manuel de Araújo.
-These publications are available in several languages and can be found at the shops of these institutions.

-The Pharmacy Museum owns 100 objects from Ancient Egypt and 95 of these are on exhibition.
+The Pharmacy Museum owns more than 100 objects from Ancient Egypt that are distributed between the museums of Lisbon and Porto.

 This museum gathers an interesting set of pieces of pedagogical character.
 Among them an anthropomorphic sarcophagus, profusely decorated that has become one of the main attractions of the museum.
 It was acquired in an auction and has been on display since 2002.